hacks-guide/Guide_Wii/docs/index.md

 Beyond this estimate, we recommend allocating more time as needed to allow yourself to read and fully understand the guide material.
 This ensures you can properly execute guide instructions and keep your Wii, vWii, or Wii mini safe and functional.

+We also highly advise you to read this introduction page in detail; although it is information dense, it is designed to provide you with important information to streamline your modding process.

 Required device backups typically take 5 to 10 minutes to complete.
 This may vary based on your backup method, SD card specifications, and console choice.

 :::